ndipatri/RoboGaggia/README.md

 I would start by checking out this repo and building it using the [Visual Studio Code](https://code.visualstudio.com/) IDE with the [Particle Workbench](https://docs.particle.io/getting-started/developer-tools/workbench/) extension installed.

+## Bluetooth Low Energy (BLE) Communications

+The Gaggia communicates with the [Robo Gaggia Multiplatform Mobile Application](https://github.com/ndipatri/RoboGaggiaMultiplatform) using the BLE 'UART Service'.

+The Gaggia emits **Live Telemetry** every 250 milliseconds that declares its state (e.g. Brewing, Steaming, etc.) as well as multiple sensor values.

+The columns for the posted data are:

+state,
+measuredWeightGrams (currentWeight:targetWeight),
+measuredPressureInBars,
+pumpDutyCyclePercentage,
+flowRateGramsPerSecond,
+boilerTempC,
+shotsUntilBackflush,
+totalShotsBrewed,
+boilerOnOrOff

+when backflushing:
+  measuredWeightGrams --> currentPassCount,
+  pressure --> targetPassCount

+To change state of the Gaggia, the mobile applications sends one of two simple commands over the serial BLE connection: 'short' and 'long'.
+This is because Robo Gaggia originally had a button and there were only two possible inputs.

 # Wiring Changes for the Gaggia

 Ok, so the existing Gaggia wiring is actually quite brilliant.